 As the Wake is a book obsessed by story telling, so it is a book that desperately tries to establish meaning.
 But just as its narrative is subject to the most severe disruptions and dislocations, so with its drive towards truth telling and knowledge.
 As virtually any phrase, sentence, paragraph or page will show, the capacity of the Wake for communication is constantly under seige, at every level from the single word, to the sentence, passage, page, episode, and, indeed, the book.
 It is not that the Wake has no meaning, or that it produces from its bizarre amalgamations some version of superior meaning.
 The typical condition of the Wake is rather that it has over-meaning, too many competing possibilities which run entirely counter to the expectations raised by the will to knowledge, equally so characteristic of the Wake.

 As Baecker discusses, in society there is always a surplus of meaning, which can be thought of as a structure or medial substratum.
 Here’s an example: The font color palette in a word processor is the medial substratum, and a user selects from this palette–actualizing just one possibility.
 The other colors, of course, remain latent; they aren’t forgotten.
-So in order for a shade of red to be a color, there must be all the other colors that are not red.
+So in order for a shade of red to be a color, there must be all the other colors that are not that color.
 There must be a surplus of colors, just as there must be a surplus of meanings in communication.

 Returning to Platt’s statement on Finnegans Wake,